The vision for a Children’s Museum for London is announced and work begins.

 Following further development of our vision and approach we transformed from Children’s Museum London to the Institute of Imagination.

 In May 2015, 400 young makers, parents and carers joined our team of 18 innovative Makers to re-imagine the world through playfulness and experimentation.

 Launch of mobile Imagination Lab

 The Clore Prize-funded Mobile Imagination Lab developed in partnership with People United and designed by our commissioned artist Goldie was launched in summer 2015.

 Imagination Lab 2.0 opened

 We opened our first semi-permanent Imagination Lab, at The Workshop on London’s Albert Embankment.

 We launched our first global campaign for the imagination in November 2017.
 With supporters from Mayor of London Sadiq Khan to Dame Darcey Bussell, this campaign draws together people and ideas that champion the power of imagination in all our lives.

 iOi Campus opens

-Our search for a permanent home for a new world-class cultural attraction in London continues – we hope to be able to make an announcement in the coming months.
+Our search for a permanent home for a new world-class cultural attraction in London continues – stay tuned for updates in the coming months.